Mont Blanc: Janssen observatory

 In 1890, Pierre Janssen, an astronomer and the director of the Meudon astrophysical observatory, considered the construction of an observatory at the summit of Mont Blanc.
 Gustave Eiffel agreed to take on the project, provided he could build on a rock foundation if found at a depth of less than 12 m below the ice.
 In 1891, the Swiss surveyor Imfeld dug two 23 m horizontal tunnels 12 m below the ice summit but found nothing solid.
 Consequently, the Eiffel project was abandoned.

 Despite this, the observatory was built in 1893.
 During the cold wave of January 1893, a temperature of -43 C was recorded on Mont Blanc, being the lowest ever recorded there.

 Levers attached to the ice supported the observatory.
 This worked to some extent until 1906, when the building started leaning heavily.
 The movement of the levers corrected the lean slightly, but three years later (two years after Janssen's death), a crevasse started opening under the observatory.
 It was abandoned.
 Eventually the building fell, and only the tower could be saved in extremis.

 Air crashes

 The mountain was the scene of two fatal air crashes; Air India Flight 245 in 1950 and Air India Flight 101 in 1966.
 Both planes were approaching Geneva Airport and the pilots miscalculated their descent; 48 and 117 people, respectively, died.
-The latter passengers included nuclear scientist Homi J. Bhabha, known as the "father" of India's nuclear programme.
+The passengers on flight 101 included nuclear scientist Homi J. Bhabha, known as the "father" of India's nuclear programme.